-Oohing and aahing at fireworks—the candles on America’s birthday cake—is a core part of the way we celebrate our Independence Day (not to mention safer than popping off your own).
-Here’s where to find the biggest and brightest fireworks at festivals with live music and kids activities to boot, much of them completely free.
+Oohing and aahing at fireworks—aka the candles on America’s birthday cake—is one of the best parts of Independence Day celebrations.
+Here’s where to find the biggest and brightest fireworks around Dallas-Fort Worth.

 Addison Kaboom Town!

 What to know: Enjoy a carnival, food and drink vendors, live music and an air show at Kaboom Town.
 Free tickets are required to join the party inside Addison Circle Park, and tickets will likely sell out, but you can see park anywhere around the park to see the fireworks show.

 When: Sunday, July 3, 6–10:30pm

 What to know: This year’s celebration includes local musical acts on stages around downtown and at Levitt Pavilion.
 Face painting and a bubble bus are among the kids activities planned at the Downtown Library.
 Tune your radios to 95.9 The Ranch FM of the 20-minute fireworks display starting at 9:50pm.
 The parade continues on Independence Day Monday with the Arlington Independence Day Parade through downtown, starting at 9am.

 When: Monday, July 4, 5:30–9:30pm